 This course, the final in a series, incorporates specialized modalities involved with mechanical ventilation of neonate and older pediatric patients.
 Management of premature neonates is emphasized.
-Case studies and simulations illustrate applications of mechanical ventilation.
-Prerequisites: RC 274, RC 272, and RC 277 3.5 Credit Hours
+Case studies and

 RC 279 Adult & Pediatric Case Analysis and Management

 Students in this course apply critical thinking concepts and applications to all aspects of patients' respiratory care.
 Case management, care planning and ventilator commitment and withdrawal are addressed.
 Prerequisite: RC 272 1.5 Credit Hours